spread0942/htb_walkthrough/machines/arctic/README.md

 1. Identified **Adobe ColdFusion 8** running on port 8500.
 2. Exploited an **arbitrary file upload vulnerability** to gain a foothold.
-3. Conducted local enumeration and privilege escalation to obtain the root flag.
+3. Used JuicyPotato to escalate privileges to SYSTEM.

 ---